-NFIRS allows abbreviated reporting for smaller, confined fires, and many reporting details of these fires are not required to be reported.
-It is important to note that not all fires where the extent of fire spread is limited to the object of origin are counted as NFIRS confined fires.
-12 For example, a fire in which the fire spread is limited to a mattress or clothes dryer is not defined as a "confined fire" in NFIRS because of the greater potential for spread.
+NFIRS allows abbreviated reporting for smaller, confined fires, and many details of these fires are not required to be reported.
+It is important to note that not all fires where the extent of fire spread is limited to the object of origin are counted as NFIRS confined fires.13 For example, a fire in which the fire spread is limited to a mattress or clothes dryer is not defined as a "confined fire" in NFIRS because of the greater potential for spread.
 Unlike fires in pots or chimneys, there is no container to stop the fire, even though the fire did not spread beyond the object of origin.

-Because 70 percent of multifamily fires are coded as confined fires, the profiles of when multifamily confined fires occurred and their causes dominated the overall multifamily fire profile.
-As shown in Table 1, confined cooking fires accounted for the majority of multifamily fire incidents and dominated the cause of multifamily fires.
+Because 70 percent of multifamily fires are confined, the profiles of when multifamily confined fires occurred and their causes dominated the overall multifamily fire profile.
+As shown in Table 1, confined cooking fires accounted for 60 percent of multifamily fire incidents and dominated the cause of multifamily fires.

-The occurrence of confined multifamily fires was greatest during the hours from 5 to 8 p.m., when they accounted for 75 percent of fires that occurred during this period.
+The occurrence of confined multifamily fires was greatest during the hours from 5 to 8 p.m., when they accounted for 75 percent of all multifamily fires that occurred during this period.
 Moreover, confined cooking fires accounted for 89 percent of the confined fires and 67 percent of all fires in multifamily buildings that occurred during this time period.

-Confined multifamily fires also peaked in December and January, coinciding with the increase in seasonal (holiday) cooking fires, and declined through the spring, reaching the lowest incidence during the month of July.
+Confined multifamily fires also peaked in January and declined throughout the spring, reaching the lowest incidence during the month of July.